EliasN2003/Converter/README.md

 # Converter
 This is a converter program that converts weight, distance and temperature units.
-Check description for more info.
+For example kilograms to pounds, kilometers to miles and the other way around.